Ben Beinn

 This sonic material was folded into an unsettling hyperreal soundworld.
 AI lyric processes trained on Scottish song archives (developed in collaboration with Considerate Digital) intersect with open-ended compositional strategies.
 The result is a kind of speculative folkway futurism — where songs emerge through entanglements of signal, memory, and place.

 On Selkie of Sule Skerry, an old Orcadian ballad of between worlds, absent fathers, and the search for belonging, Poole sings underwater — layering submerged vocals with percussion made from river stones tapped, rolled, and carried by the current.

-The track surges with synthesis and field recordings, sometimes rushing forward with intensity, sometimes pooling into stillness — a mimicry of river flow itself.
+Star of the Sea reworks a Catholic hymn into a morphing, bell-strewn invocation.
 Alongside other reworkings, such as Weila Waila, these pieces sit with more abstract compositions to form a cycle where tradition, environment, and computation don’t just meet but actively reshape one another.
 In a River Shadow becomes the first in a triptych, an opening gesture toward an elemental abstraction where electronics find their place within folkways — a haunted, digital folklore.